-Prerequisite: "C" grade or higher or "Pass" in ENGR 100 or 175 or equivalent
+Prerequisite: "C" grade or higher or "Pass" in CS 175 or ENGR 175 or equivalent

 This course focuses on electromechanical product development.
 Control of single chip microcontrollers including memory-mapped I/O (Input/Output), direct access to registers, and fine control of timing.
 Development of custom circuits including manufacture of printed circuits.
 Control of DC and AC motors and stepper motors.
 Development of mechanisms and transmissions.
 Introduction to manufacturing techniques.
 This course includes a capstone design project.
+Also listed as CS 176.
+Not open to students with credit in CS 176.